jenhakk/Web_development_project/README.md

 **School project for web development created with three other students**

-The task was to create responsive website to an imaginary company.
+The task was to create a responsive website to an imaginary company.
 We decided to do a restaurants website and that's how Bistré was created.

 These features were mandatory: